Panic! at the Disco: 2004–2005: Formation as rock band and early years

-Panic! at the Disco was formed in 2004 in the suburban area of Summerlin, Las Vegas, by childhood friends Ryan Ross, who sang and played guitar, and Spencer Smith, who played drums.
+Panic! at the Disco was formed in 2004 in the suburban area of Summerlin, Las Vegas, by high school friends Ryan Ross, who played guitar, and Spencer Smith, who played drums.
 They both attended Bishop Gorman High School, and they began playing music together in ninth grade.
-They invited friend Brent Wilson from nearby Palo Verde High School to join on bass, and Wilson invited classmate Brendon Urie to try out on guitar.
+They recruited bassist Brent Wilson from Palo Verde High School, who then invited his friend and classmate Brendon Urie to join the band.
 The quartet soon began rehearsing in Smith's grandmother's living room.
-Ross initially was the lead singer for the group, but after hearing Urie sing back-up during rehearsals, the group decided to make him the lead.
+Ross initially was the lead singer for the group, but after hearing Urie sing during rehearsals, the group decided to make him the lead.
 Initially, Panic! at the Disco was a Blink-182 cover band.
+The quartet decided to model their name after a line in Name Taken's song "Panic".

 The band, which aimed to feature a lighter and more accessible sound when in comparison to Las Vegas' heavier music scene, signed a recording contract without having performed a live show.
 Urie began working at Tropical Smoothie Cafe in Summerlin to afford rent for the band's new practice space.
 Urie has stated that he sang for tips during his time working, thus indicating he had some prestige as a singer.
 The four left their educations behind to concentrate on music; Ross had a falling-out with his father when he dropped out of college, and when Urie dropped out of high school, his parents kicked him out of the house.